R-Mielamud/node-bot-conversation/README.md

 -   `id` (string) - message's unique id
 -   `text` (string?) - text, which'll be sent to user or void, if you don't want to ask any questions, you just need an answer
 -   `skip` (boolean?) - if true, this question doesn't need an answer and won't wait for it.
--   `terminate_group` (boolean?) - when this is true, group which intercepted such transfer processes it and terminates.
+-   `terminateGroup` (boolean?) - when this is true, group which intercepted such transfer processes it and terminates.

 Usage example in upper **Creating Own Messages** section